- Studying Law at Yale

 - YLS Today

 Yale Law School offers extensive support for student summer and post-graduate public interest work through summer and post-graduate fellowships.
 Several are specifically designated to support international or transnational work.
+Follow the links below for more information.

 Kirby Simon Summer Human Rights Fellowships provide travel and living-expense stipends to allow students to undertake human rights work during the summer.
-In 2012 alone, the fellowship sponsored summer projects in close to 24 countries.

 The Robert L. Bernstein Fellowship in International Human Rights funds up to three Law School graduating students or recent graduates to work full time for a year on human rights advocacy projects that they have developed, usually in conjunction with human rights organizations.